daliavi/hangman-api/README.md

 However, the guesser can also win by guessing all the letters that appears in the word.

 ###How to play
  - create a user using `create_user` endpoint.
+Remember your user name!
- - using the user name create a new game by sending a request to `new_game`.
+ - using the user name, create a new game by sending a request to `new_game`.
  Remember to save the `urlsafe_game_key` of the new game.
  - to play the game, send a request to `make_move` endpoint with the `urlsafe_game_key` and the guess from the player.
 You will receive the state of the game after each move.